Fold catastrophe in breaking waves: Black hole analogy and geometrization of wave breaking

 where $C_e(\tilde{f}_1,\tilde{f}_2,\cdots)$ is the speed of the energetic hotspot defined in Eq.~\eqref{Ce2a}.
 This speed depends intrinsically on $r$ and $t$ through the evolution of several scalar-field observables $\tilde{f}_j(r,t)$ measured on the wave surface, such as slope, velocity, and pressure gradients.
 In general, we write their evolution laws:

-with explicit forms for specific observables given in Appendix~\ref{appA}.
-They play the role of matter fields that source the effective geometry.
-The associated energy-stress tensor can be easily derived from the Einsten equations, which represents the matter and energy required to generate the geometry induced by the evolving wave field.
+with explicit forms for specific observables given in~\ref{appA}.
+These fields play the role of effective matter sources that generate the geometry.
+From the Einstein equations one can formally associate an energy–momentum tensor to this geometry that should satisfy the covariant conservation laws.
+This condition ensures that energy–momentum is transported consistently along the geometry~\citep{MisnerThorneWheeler1973, Carroll2004}.